ThieleLab/MARS-tutorial/README.md

 1. Navigate to the `files` directory on the tutorial GitHub page.
 2. Download the example files to your local machine.
 Follow the 'Uploading Your Data' steps mentioned above, using the example files you downloaded.
-3. Remember, the accuracy of the application's output is dependent on the correct formatting of the input data.
-Please ensure your data accurately reflects the structure of the provided examples for optimal results.
+3. Remember, the functioning of the application is dependent on the correct formatting of the input data.
+Please ensure your data accurately reflects the structure of the provided examples for results.

 <a name="troubleshooting"></a>
 ## Troubleshooting

-Should you encounter any difficulties while using the MARS-ANT Streamlit application, we offer the following steps to help resolve your issues:
+Should you encounter any difficulties while using the MARS Streamlit application, we offer the following steps to help resolve your issues:

 <a name="common-issues-and-immediate-steps"></a>
 ### Common Issues and Immediate Steps